Discovery Partners Institute: Development of DPI

 Planning for and development of DPI started in 2016 under the leadership of University of Illinois President Tim Killeen and Ed Seidel, UI's vice president for economic development and innovation, with a goal to build an institution where students and faculty from Illinois campuses and other individuals can interact with academic and business partners, take classes, do research, intern with private companies, learn entrepreneurship and work with community agencies.
 In October 2017, Illinois Governor Bruce Rauner and the University of Illinois System unveiled plans for DPI and the IIN as drivers for innovation and growth in the knowledge-based economy of Illinois.

 In June 2018, the Illinois Legislature approved $500 million for DPI and other IIN hubs within the state, and in August 2018 William Sanders was named as interim director of the DPI.
 That same month, Illinois Innovation Network hubs were established at the three campuses within the University of Illinois System (in Springfield, Champaign-Urbana and Chicago).
-In October 2018 a hub was established at Northern Illinois University in Dekalb.
+In October 2018 a hub was established at Northern Illinois University in DeKalb.
 These have been joined by hubs at each of the other eight public universities in Illinois, and by the Illinois Rural Hub in Rockford and the Peoria Innovation Hub in December 2018.

-In September 2019 Bill Sanders announced his intention to become dean of engineering at Carnegie Mellon University.
-The search for a successor led to the hiring of Bill Jackson, a former executive at Johnson Controls.